conda/infrastructure/HOW_WE_USE_GITHUB.md

 velocity.

 Normally, we use squash and merge to keep a clean git history.
-If you are merging a Pull Request, help ensure that the Pull Request title is updated.
+If you are merging a pull request, help ensure that the pull request title is updated.
 Also you should update the description to remove the list of commit messages and instead add a detailed explanation of the "what" and "why" of changes.